dmr034/GoogleScriptsOCR/README.md

 # GoogleScriptsOCR
-Turn a Folder with Image Files(PNG) to Google Docs Text Files(Google Docs)
+Turn a Folder with Image Files(PNG) to Google Docs Text Files

 ## How To: